Clemson vs. Boston College NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Clemson and its opponents have scored at least 47.5 points -- this matchup's over/under -- just twice this year.
+- Clemson and its opponents have combined for 46.5 points -- this matchup's over/under -- just two times this season.

-- Boston College's games have gone over 47.5 points in two opportunities this season.
+- Boston College and its opponents have combined to score more than 46.5 points in two games this season.

-- The two teams combine to average 63.1 points per game, 15.6 more than the over/under in this contest.
+- The combined points per game average of the two teams, 63.1, is 16.6 points greater than Saturday's over/under.

-- This contest's total is 19.2 points above the 28.3 these two squads combine to allow per game this season.
+- The 28.3 combined points per game that these two squads have allowed this season are 18.2 fewer than the 46.5 over/under in this contest.

-- The average total in Tigers games this season is 51.9, 4.4 points more than Saturday's total of 47.5.
+- Tigers games this season feature an average total of 51.9 points, a number 5.4 points higher than Saturday's over/under.

-- The 47.5-point total for this game is 9.3 points below the 56.8 points per game average total in Eagles games this season.
+- The 56.8 PPG average total in Eagles games this season is 10.3 points more than this game's over/under.

 Clemson Stats and Trends